-Thomas Imbach?s previous works have consistently explored the boundaries between fiction and documentary, traditional filmmaking and new technologies.
-Following Well Done (1994) and Ghetto (1997) he applied his distinctive combination of cinema-verité camera-work, fast-paced editing and non-professional actors to fictional works using professional actors.
-His first full-length feature film Happiness is a Warm Gun was screened in the international competition at Locarno in 2001.
-Between 2006 and 2011, his feature films Lenz and I was a Swiss Banker, as well as his documentary auto-fiction Day Is Done all premiered at the Berlin International Film Festival.
-His latest film, Mary Queen of Scots, is his first English-language feature film.
+Thomas Imbach?s previous films have always explored the boundaries between fiction and documentary, classicism and new technologies.
+With Well Done (1994) and Ghetto (1997) he transposed his singular combination of cinéma vérité framing and non-professional actors to fiction, working with professionals.
+His first fiction feature film, Happiness Is a Warm Gun (2001), was shown in the Concorso internazionale in Locarno, as was Mary Queen of Scots in 2013.
+His films Lenz (2006), I Was a Swiss Banker (2007) and his auto-fiction documentary Day Is Done (2011) all premiered at the Berlinale.

 Films presented at the Festival